flow-project/flow/docs/source/tutorial.rst

    reinforcement learning algorithm has converged.

+.. _creating-a-generator:

 2 Creating a Generator
 ======================

+This section walks you through the steps needed to create a generator class.
-A generator object prepares the configuration files needed to create a transportation network in sumo.
+The generator prepares the configuration files needed to create a transportation network in sumo.
 A transportation network can be thought of as a directed graph consisting of nodes, edges, routes, and other (optional) elements.

+.. _inheriting-the-base-generator:

 2.1 Inheriting the Base Generator
 ---------------------------------

-We begin by creating a script "my\_generator.py".
-In this script, we create a class titled ``myGenerator`` that inherits the properties of cistar's base generator class.
+We begin by creating a file called ``my_generator.py``.
+In this file, we create a class titled ``myGenerator`` that inherits the properties of cistar's base generator class.

 ::

     # import cistar's base generator
-    from cistar_dev.core.generator import Generator
+    from cistar.core.generator import Generator

     # some mathematical operations that may be used
     from numpy import pi, sin, cos, linspace